gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

 .. admonition:: Tasks

     #.
-Modify the code to just go forward at increasing speeds.
+Modify the code to just go forwards at increasing speeds.
     #.
-Modify the code to just go backward at increasing speeds.
+Modify the code to just go backwards at increasing speeds.
     #.
-Modify the code to go forward at increasing speeds then backward at increasing speeds.
+Modify the code to go forwards at increasing speeds then backwards at increasing speeds.

 ----

 Straight line test
 ----------------------------------------

-| Test the use of ``decrease_left`` when going forward or backward:
+| Test the use of ``decrease_left`` when going forwards or backward:

-.. py:method:: forward(speed=1, duration=None, decrease_left=0, decrease_right=0)
+.. py:method:: forwards(speed=1, duration=None, decrease_left=0, decrease_right=0)
-.. py:method:: backward(speed=1, duration=None, decrease_left=0, decrease_right=0)
+.. py:method:: backwards(speed=1, duration=None, decrease_left=0, decrease_right=0)

 | Start at speed 2, increase to speed 5 then go to speed 9, then slow down in short steps.
 | Test with a ``decrease_left`` of 5 (delta) and vary this manually until a straight line is achieved.